Category Archives: Uncategorized

 Consortium for Climate Risk in the Urban Northeast (CCRUN)

-Funding agency: National Oceanic and Atmospheric Administration (NOAA) Climate Program Office (CPO) Regional Integrated Sciences and Assessments program (RISA)
+Funding agency: National Oceanic and Atmospheric Administration (NOAA) Climate Program Office (CPO) Climate Adaptation Partnerships (CAP; formerly RISA)

 Project website: Consortium for Climate Risk in the Urban Northeast